yiping-lai/YelpCamp/README.md

 ## Introduction

-This is a website managing information about campsite services.
+This is a full-stack website managing information about campsite services.
 1) Display all campgrounds and search for campgrounds.
 2) Register and sign up as a member.
 3) Create, edit, and delete campgrounds or comments associated with the campgrounds.